dkw789/database-skills/database-skills/README.md

 - The original mailing table should not be modified.

-- All processing must be done in Perl/PHP/Python/whatever language you are using (eg. no complex queries or sub-queries)
+- All processing must be done in Python you are using (eg. no complex queries or sub-queries)